Work Hard, Stay Safe: Safety Tips for Construction Sites

 Section 32 Waiver Agreements

-Section 32 Waiver Agreements mean that an injured worker can never file for future benefits or medical expense coverage.
+Section 32 Waiver Agreements mean an injured worker can never file for future benefits or medical expense coverage.

 Construction Site Accident Statistics

-OSHA reported that fatal falls accounted for almost half of all construction deaths in both New York City and New York State.
+OSHA reported that fatal falls accounted for almost half of all construction deaths in New York City and New York State.

 In 2018 there were 5,250 fatal work injuries, an increase from previous years.